Sows

 Biosecurity programsfor pig farms

-Implementing a rigorous cleaning and disinfection program between batches of pigs is crucial to prevent the transmission of diseases from one group to the next.
-To make sure no organic and or inorganic material will interfere with the disinfection process, foam cleaning must be done prior to disinfection.
-Foam actively penetrates and breaks down contamination and reduces pathogen pressure.
+Implementing a rigorous cleaning and disinfection program between batches in the farrowing pen is crucial to prevent disease transmission from one group to the next and to give piglets the best possible start.
+To ensure that disinfection is fully effective, thorough foam cleaning must be done first, as foam actively penetrates and breaks down contamination while reducing pathogen pressure.

 Dry living environment